Myrtle rust has been detected in Northland, Taranaki, south Waikato and Te Puke. MPI has instigated an incursion response.

 8/9/17 - Myrtle rust has been found on 2 properties in the Otorohanga township – in both cases on a single ramarama tree.
 These finds are new positive detections of myrtle rust outside of the known established areas in Taranaki and Te Puke.
 MPI says these new detections do not have any connection with nurseries or other infected properties in Taranaki - MPI media statement

-8/9/17 - As we head into spring and warmer temperatures, industry members have an important role to play in early detection of new rust infections and in helping limit its spread.
-Plant producers, nurseries and retailers are urged to continue surveillance, crop inspections and the use of NZPPI myrtle rust management protocols.
+11/10/17 - With summer looming and with it, warmer temperatures, industry members have an important role to play in early detection of new rust infections and in helping limit its spread.
+Plant producers, nurseries and retailers are urged to continue surveillance, crop inspections and the use of NZPPI myrtle rust management protocols which have been updated to reflect the recent news that Feijoas are not affected.

 NZPPI Myrtle Rust Risk Management Protocols